Low-Carb Diets and Type 2 Diabetesby Gretchen Becker Patient Expert

 No diet is perfect for everyone, but people with metabolic syndrome or type 2 diabetes tend to do the best on low-carb diets, and thus such diets are good places to start.
 Richard Feinman, the first author of the review article I cited, calls this the "default diet."
 Unless there's an overwhelming reason to start with something else, start with low carb.

-You try a low-carb diet for a month or two and see how things go.
+Try a low-carb diet for a month or two and see how things go.
 If you love bread and hate butter and other fats, you might be unhappy on a low-carb diet.
 Then you can try something else.
 If you love butter and cheese and whipped cream and chicken with the skin on, you might be in heaven on a low-carb diet.
 Who needs bread?
+If you've already tried a low-carb diet on your own and not lost much weight or improved your diabeted control, consider making an appointment with a nutritionist.
+She or he may help you find hidden sources of carbohydrates in your daily food intake.

 Some people think that eating a lot of fat (when you're not eating carbs, you eat more fat) would make lipid levels increase, but counterintuitively, it's carbohydrates that make blood triglycerides (fat) go up, and most people see their LDL and HDL levels improve on a low carb diet.
 LDL can go up, but so does HDL, and the important ratio stays the same or improves.